ABF-QC/Final_Project/README.md

 To prepare the sequential data for training the RNN model, the `TimeseriesGenerator` from the Keras library was used.
 This utility allows efficient generation of time-windowed sequences, enabling the model to learn temporal dependencies in the data.
 Each sample includes a sequence of 31 days of input features.
 This approach ensures the RNN model is trained on properly ordered time steps, capturing trends and seasonal patterns relevant to climate modeling.

-See this notebook [RNN](notebook/RNN.ipynb) to have more details about how the RNN model training processed.
+See the notebook [RNN](notebook/RNN.ipynb) to have more details about how the RNN model training processed.

 </br>